flickers/gitops/README.md

-# Home cluster using GitOps, Github Actions, Helm and ArgoCD
+# Home cluster using GitOps, GitHub Actions, Helm and ArgoCD